Afe Babalola University

 Afe Babalola University (ABUAD) is a private research university located in Ado-Ekiti, Ekiti State, Nigeria.
 It was founded by a lawyer and philanthropist, Afe Babalola, in 2009.
-Afe Babalola University offers Academic programs in seven Colleges: Sciences, Law, Engineering, Social and Management Sciences, Medicine and Health Sciences, Pharmacy and Postgraduate Studies.
-The Engineering College built on three and half acres of land and is reputed to be one of the largest in Africa.
-The college was inaugurated by former President Goodluck Jonathan.
+It is recognized for high-quality education, ranked 1st in Nigeria and 3rd in Africa by Times Higher Education (2024-2025).
+Ranked 84th globally for impact in the 2025 rankings.
+The Engineering College built on three and half acres of land is reputed to be one of the largest in Africa.
+The college was inaugurated by the former President of the Federal Republic of Nigeria, Goodluck Jonathan.
+They do not lack in sports and athletics, as they came in first in both the NPUGA games 2025 and NPUGA championship 2026.

 Campuses

 The university has one main campus which is located in Ado-Ekiti, Ekiti State, Nigeria.
 The campus is situated in the hilly part of the town directly opposite the Federal Polytechnic Ado-Ekiti.

 The campus houses 6 undergraduate colleges, a postgraduate school, conference halls, a teaching hospital for medical students, student and staff accommodation, a sporting facility, and other auxiliary services such as a cafeteria for staff and students, a laundry, a bakery, and a water processing plant.

 Afe Babalola University holds a reputation for being one of the few Nigerian universities to begin academic work in the campus permanent site.
 However, due to the requirement by the National University Commission that the school must possess a functioning teaching hospital, a memorandum of understanding with the Nigerian federal government to make use of the Federal Medical Center (FMC) Ido-Ekiti, Ekiti State as its teaching hospital for a period of ten years beginning from October 2014.